-5.1.
-What attachments do I need to submit with the Colorado pardon application?
+4.1.
+What documents do I need to submit with the Colorado pardon application?

-Along with the application, the applicant needs to submit all necessary documentation and records.
+Along with the application, you need to submit all necessary documentation and records.
 This includes:

 - Personal letter to the Governor stating the reasons and circumstances for requesting a pardon.

 - Federal and state tax return transcripts for the last five (5) years.

 - Verification of employment for the past five (5) years.

 - Pay stubs for the last three (3) months from your employer.